dymensionxyz/rollapp-wasm/x/cron/spec/02_state.md

 ## Genesis & Params

 The `x/cron` module's `GenesisState` defines the state necessary for initializing the chain from a previously exported height.
 It contains the module Parameters and Whitelisted Contract.
-The params are used to control the Contract GasLimit and Security Address which is responsible to whitelist contract.
+The params are used to control the Security Address which is responsible to whitelist contract.
 This value can be modified with a governance proposal.

 ```go
 // GenesisState defines the cron module's genesis state.